chiacchius/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 stand-alone ZooKeeper server for troubleshooting.

 Using older log and snapshot files, you can look at the previous state of ZooKeeper servers and even restore that state.
+The LogFormatter class allows an administrator to look at the transactions in a log.

 The ZooKeeper server creates snapshot and log files, but never deletes them.
 The retention policy of the data and log